Preparing to install the Monitor BI Server

 TCP 7710 Inbound, Outbound Used for updating Windows clients.

-TCP 8001 Inbound, Outbound Used by BI server for communication with application server.
+TCP 8001 Inbound, Outbound Used by the BI server for communication with the application server.

 UDP 8002 Inbound, Outbound Used by Windows clients to automatically find the application server.

-TCP 2638 Inbound, Outbound Used by BI server for communication with application server database.
+TCP 2638 Inbound, Outbound Used by the BI server for communication with the application server database.
+Port 2638 is set as default for the database engine SQL Anywhere.
+Another port can also be chosen.

 Windows firewall in the BI server